Brazil judge blocks Chevron, Transocean injunction

 The Frade spill was less than 0.1 percent the size of the spill in the deadly Deepwater Horizon disaster in the U.S. Gulf of Mexico in 2010.
 That accident killed 11 and fouled beaches along the southern U.S. coast.

-Transocean was the owner of the Deepwater Horizon drilling rig; the Macondo well was operated by BP (BP.L), which owned 65 percent of the well.
+Transocean was the owner and operator of the Deepwater Horizon drilling rig; the Macondo well was operated by BP, which owned 65 percent of the well.

 No one was killed at Frade and no oil reached the shore, leading some to suggest that the damages sought by Santos are excessive.

-Petrobras owns 30 percent of Frade, and Frade Japan, a group controlled by Japan’s Inpex (1605.T), owns 18 percent.
+Petrobras owns 30 percent of Frade, and Frade Japan, a group controlled by Japan’s Inpex, owns 18 percent.

-Chevron shares ended little changed in U.S. trading on Tuesday, while Transocean shares gained 1.8 percent in Switzerland.

-Additional reporting by Braden Reddall in San Francisco; Editing by John Wallace, Phil Berlowitz and Muralikumar Anantharaman
+Chevron officials in Rio de Janeiro, Houston, New York and San Ramon, California, did not immediately return calls requesting comment.